 Norelco is a Finnish manufacturer of electricity distribution systems.
 Founded in 1962, the family-owned company designs and manufactures systems for the energy sector, industry and construction.
 The company has 230 employees in three factories across Finland.
 Norelco’s CEO Ari Hämäläinen has worked for the company for 33 years.
 He is also currently responsible for Norelco’s ICT development.

-The principles also include supporting the career advancement of employees within the company.
+The company culture at Norelco involves supporting the career advancement of employees by upskilling within the company.
 Employees can advance from an electrician’s job to testing, designing, supervising or selling.
-When employees and supervisors are familiar with different tasks through their own experience, it is also easier for them to understand the challenges that arise in other tasks.
+This type of employee training means that as employees and supervisors become familiar with specific skills and competencies gained through their own experience, it is easier for them to understand the challenges that arise in other tasks.

-Norelco has invested in employee training and on-the-job learning.
-New electricians are supported by job counselors who familiarize employees with new tasks and help in problem situations.
-The company runs several courses each year for career changers who have no previous experience in the electricity industry.
-In the past this has required job counselors to go through the materials and work steps in courses face-to-face with career changers.
+Norelco has invested in employee training and on-the-job hands-on learning.
+The onboarding for new electricians is supported by the provision of mentoring by job counselors who familiarize employees with new tasks and help in problem situations.
+The company runs several training courses each year for career changers who have no previous experience in the electricity industry.
+In the past this has required job counselors to go through the materials and work steps in courses face-to-face with these learners.

 Ari states that Norelco already had training videos in place before ThingLink, but it was difficult to share them smoothly.
 Norelco also has a large number of its own technical guidelines, which were laborious to go through.
 With ThingLink, relevant information can be conveniently gathered in one place and structured meaningfully with tags next to the videos.
 More information is available via links, as well as, for example paper instruction booklets – depending on what is most convenient in everyday work.

 The end result is user-friendly, clear and comprehensive.
 Relevant information is gathered in one place, and its clear structure facilitates learning.
 The materials make it easy for employees to rehearse work steps and instructions.
-Ari states that this has increased the quality of training and harmonized working methods – now the right methods are learned correctly first time.
+Ari states that this has increased the quality of training and harmonized working methods – now the right method for technical skills are learned correctly first time.